Home » Weather Instruments: What Each One Measures and How They Work

 A thermometer measures air temperature by detecting the thermal energy in the surrounding air.
 Modern digital thermometers use electronic sensors — typically thermistors or platinum resistance thermometers — that change electrical resistance with temperature.
 Mercury and alcohol thermometers use the thermal expansion of a liquid in a sealed glass tube.

 For outdoor weather measurement, the thermometer must be shielded from direct sunlight and radiated heat from buildings and pavement.
 A radiation shield — a louvred white enclosure that allows air to circulate freely while blocking solar radiation — is standard in all home weather stations.
-Without one, a thermometer can read 5 to 15°F higher than the true air temperature on sunny days.
+Without one, a thermometer can read 5°F to 15°F (3°C to 8°C) higher than the true air temperature on sunny days.

-Accuracy tip: Mount the thermometer sensor at 5 to 6 feet above natural ground cover (grass, not concrete), away from walls, in a radiation shield.
+Accuracy tip: Mount the thermometer sensor at 5 to 6 feet above natural ground cover, away from walls, in a radiation shield.
 This matches the World Meteorological Organisation standard for surface temperature measurement.

 Barometer: Measures Atmospheric Pressure